-Calls for urgent inquiry into claims SAS unit killed Afghan detainees
+Panorama: Any fresh SAS kill claims will be investigated, says minister

 "Justice for those affected and the integrity of British forces fighting overseas must be secured."

-Labour MP Dan Jarvis, a former army major who served with special forces in Afghanistan, said: "UK Special Forces personnel are rightly revered across the world, but no one is above the law.
+Labour MP Dan Jarvis, a former army major who served with special forces in Afghanistan, said: "UK Special Forces personnel are rightly revered across the world, but no-one is above the law.

 "Our response to terrorism must be unequivocal, but it must always be legal.
 Adhering to the rule of law is what ultimately sets us apart from our adversaries.